Frequently Asked Questions - FAQ

 For technical reasons, however, the thermal forecasts cannot be integrated into other websites.

 The philosophy of XC Therm is to provide pilots with all the necessary tools so that they can make their own decisions.
-For this reason, XC Therm does not provide explicit wind or foehn warnings, nor recommendations on where to fly.
+For this reason, XC Therm does not provide explicit wind or foehn warnings, nor recommendations on which area to fly in.

-Based on the user-friendly high-resolution thermal, wind, and weather forecasts, pilots can form their own picture and determine which area is best for them based on their own flying skills.
+With the user-friendly high-resolution thermal, wind, and weather forecasts, pilots can get an overview themselves and, based on their own flying skills, determine which area is best for them.

-To collect feedback on XC Therm in one central place, there is a forum for all XC Therm users.
+To collect feedback on XC Therm in a central place, there is a forum for all XC Therm users.

-Since this forum is independent of the regular website, a separate login is required.
-Each new forum participant must be approved by an admin after registration to ensure the quality of the forum (spam, bots...).
+As this forum is independent of the regular website, a separate login is required.
+Every new forum participant must be activated by an admin after registration to ensure the quality of the forum (spam, bots, etc.).

 Visit the forum at forum.xctherm.com.